openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 # Troubleshooting

+## Delivery suspended

+  * There is no suspend button anymore
+  * During profile switches, dash must suspend delivery before setting the new basal profile.
+If communication fails between the two commands, then delivery can be suspended.
+When this happens:
+     - There will be no insulin delivery, that includes Basal, SMB, Manual bolusing etc.
+     - There might be notification that one of the commands is unconfirmed: this depends on when the failure happened.
+     - AAPS will try to set the new basal profile every 15 minutes.
+     - AAPS will show a notification informing that the delivery is suspended every 15min, if the delivery is still suspended (resume delivery failed).
+     - The [**Resume delivery**](#resume-delivery) button will be active if the user chooses to resume delivery manually.
+     - If AAPS fail to resume delivery on its own (this happens if the Pod is unreachable, sound is muted, etc), the pod will start beeping 4 time every minute for 3 minutes, then repeated every 15 minutes if delivery is still suspended for more than 20minutes.
+  * For unconfirmed commands, "refresh pod status" should confirm/deny them.
+  *
+**Note:** When you hear beeps from the pod, do not assume that delivery will continue without checking the phone, delivery might stay suspended, **so you need to check !**

 ## Pod Failures

 Pods fail occasionally due to a variety of issues, including hardware issues with the Pod itself.
 It is best practice not to call these into Insulet, since AAPS is not an approved use case.
 A list of fault codes can be [**found here**](https://github.com/openaps/openomni/wiki/Fault-event-codes) to help determine the cause.